-Needless to say, as a start-up company that prides itself on living at the bleeding edge of technological trends - whether in terms of materials science or reporting transparency - GlasCurtain completed its LCA with the Athena Sustainable Materials Institute way back in 2009 -- that was almost a decade ago!
+Needless to say, GlasCurtain is a start-up company that prides itself on living at the bleeding edge of technological trends - whether in terms of materials science or reporting transparency - we completed our LCA with the Athena Sustainable Materials Institute way back in 2009 -- a decade ago!
+It's true!
 Not that we're resting on our laurels -- we're forever pushing the boundaries with next-generation R&D and we have some very exciting announcements in the pipeline.
 But more on that soon!

 The only question now remaining : are you ready to lower your Carbon ?